This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 Tax Planning for Individual Income Tax in Malaysia

-Individual Tax Planning for 2015 – How to Save More Taxes
+Individual Tax Planning – How to Save More Taxes

-Individual Tax Planning for 2015 should be completed before 31 December 2015.
-This is important to estimate your income taxes for 2015, qualify for the right tax deductions, and ultimately to reduce your taxable income and pay less taxes.
+Individual Tax Planning can be done before end of any financial year.
+This is important to estimate your income taxes for the particular year, qualify for the right tax deductions, and ultimately to reduce your taxable income and pay less taxes.

 1. Estimate Your Taxes

-Start with estimation of your taxable income for year 2015, know your effective tax rate and plan for your tax bills for year 2015.
+Start with estimation of your taxable income for a year, know your effective tax rate and plan for your tax bills for the year.

 2. Maximization of Tax Deductions